alnutile/codeship-writings/mysql_57.md

 ![passing](https://dl.dropboxusercontent.com/s/66dxbeewny73m5k/passing.png?dl=0)

-That is it.
-I now can work locally using 5.7 and have CodeShip run our tests with the same version as my local and Production.
+That is it!
+I now can work locally using MySQL 5.7 and have CodeShip run our tests with the same version as my local and Production.

 ## References